Advance Opinion Summary (4-16-16)

 By Joe Tommasino

-The NV Supreme Court Summaries are provided by attorney Joe Tommasino and published by the Clark County Bar Association (CCBA).
+These summaries are provided by attorney Joe Tommasino and published by the Clark County Bar Association (CCBA).
 All rights reserved.
 To request permissions to reprint, contact CCBA at (702) 387-6011.

 Joe Tommasino has served as Staff Attorney for the Las Vegas Justice Court since 1996.
 Joe is the President of the Nevada Association for Court Career Advancement (NACCA).